Corrie Yee Poses Seductively In Sheer Red Lingerie Set

 The model’s fans have become accustomed to seeing her rock barely there outfits that highlight her long, lean legs, busty chest, killer abs, and more.

 As previously reported by The Inquisitr, Corrie recently grabbed the attention of her followers when she sported a ruby bra and panty set.
-She also wore a sheer robe with fur trim, as well as stiletto heels.
+She added a sheer robe with fur trim, as well as stiletto heels.
 That post was also a big hit among her admirers.
 It’s pulled in more than 15,000 likes and over 330 comments to date.